 Seeking to meet that demand, Doretti production took off in earnest in late 1953 and within a year had delivered more than 200 cars across England and the United States.
 This may seem a modest number by most standards, but for Jaguar, and for William Lyons in particular, it proved a threat.

 Tube Investments’ main automotive business was in parts supply, with the Doretti seen as a marginal revenue generator at best.
 This dichotomy was leveraged by Lyons in late 1954 when he contacted Tube Investments executives and asked them what future they wanted for the company.
 Did they, he asked, want to continue to be a significant player in the British Motor Industry’s supply system?
 Or, did they want to be a manufacturer in their own right?
-His intimation left no doubt the minds of the company’s executives that he would make sure they couldn’t be both.
+His intimation left no doubt in the minds of the company’s executives that he would make sure they couldn’t be both.

-In the end, Tube Investments went with the supply side of things and 10 months after the Doretti production line began, it was unceremoniously shut down.
+In the end, Tube Investments went with the supply side of things, and 10 months after the Doretti production line began, it was unceremoniously shut down.
 276 cars had been delivered over that short time, with about half of those making the sea journey to Freedomtown, U.S.A.
 An additional 12 unfinished cars were sold off as kits after the fact.

 The end came, as ends often do, at an inconvenient time.
-Swallow Doretti and designer Frank Rainbow were putting the finishing touches on a mark II model, the Sabre, when the word came down.
+Swallow Doretti and designer Frank Rainbow were putting the finishing touches on a Mark II model, the Sabre when the word came down.
 That car would feature roll-up windows and have been even stronger competition for Jag’s sports car line.